isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/quick-setup.md

    - Show the Top 20 internists in Maine prescribing ace inhibitors in 2021
    - Show the top 5 doctors prescribing ARBs in Atlanta Georgia with the last name Smith in the year 2019

+You can easily install the Semantic Model Data Agent from the final step of the manual setup process.
+You will then have both the Lakehouse and Semantic Model versions of Data Agents for comparison.
+The first step is to add the AI Instructions to the semantic model, and you can start at this link: https://github.com/isinghrana/fabric-samples-healthcare/blob/dec2025updates/analytics-bi-directlake-starschema/docs/5-CreateAISkill.md#optimize-semantic-model-for-power-bi-copilot-and-fabric-data-agent
 ***

 ## Fabric Lakehouse SQL Endpoint - Sample SQL Queries